BurundiOfficial Name: Republic of Burundi

 Photography: The U.S. Embassy recommends that you not photograph airports, military installations, or other government buildings, and that you obtain permission from individuals before taking their photographs.

 Power Shortages: At times, the power supply in Bujumbura can be a serious problem, particularly during the dry season and after nightfall.

 If you are a woman traveling abroad, please review our travel tips on our Women Travelers page.

-ACCESSIBILITY: While in Burundi, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Burundi, individuals with disabilities may find accessibility and accommodation very different from in the United States.
 Although local law prohibits discrimination against people with handicaps, this law is not enforced.
 Furthermore, there are no laws requiring access to transportation, communication, or public buildings for persons with disabilities.
 There are few sidewalks and no curb-cuts.
 Most buildings do not have functioning elevators.
 People living in Burundi with disabilities must rely on their families for support.